marcoromanelli-github/docs/quickstart/quickstart.md

 ## Account Access

 A Star HPC account is required to access and submit jobs to the Star HPC cluster.
-If you do not have one or need help with your account, please contact your cluster administrator.

 The application process may require justification of the need for HPC resources, detailing the kind of work you intend to do, the resources you expect to use, and sometimes, the anticipated outcomes of your research.